 California city votes to end hot sauce dispute

 IRWINDALE, Calif.
-(AP) — The fiery fight between the makers of a popular hot sauce and a small Southern California city is apparently over.
+(AP) — The fiery fight is apparently over between the makers of a popular hot sauce and a small Southern California city that said its factory's smells were unbearable.

-The city has been at odds with the company for months after residents complained spicy odors burned their throats and eyes.
+The city of about 1,400 people had been at odds with the company, which recently moved its main operations there, after residents complained last year of spicy odors burned their throats and eyes.

-But city officials met Tuesday with company CEO David Tran and representatives of Gov. Jerry Brown's Business and Economic Development Office.
+But city officials met behind closed doors Tuesday with company CEO David Tran and representatives of Gov. Jerry Brown's Business and Economic Development Office.
 Afterward Mayor Mark Breceda said he would ask the council to end the fight.

 Information from: San Gabriel Valley Tribune.